 - To start a nomination: Click the View Awards button to see a list of awards.
 Click the Start Nomination button next to the award name.

 - Provide required information and click Submit a Nomination.

 - To edit an existing nomination, find the nomination under Your Tasks and click the Edit button.

 Nomination Review, Selection, and Notification

-- Selection committees recommend a recipient to receive an award.
-The recommendations of APS prize or award selection committees are reviewed and approved by the APS Council of Representatives.
+- The recommendations of APS Society-level prize or award selection committees are reviewed and approved by the APS Council of Representatives.
 Dissertation and unit awards are approved by the related unit or committee’s executive committee.

 - After selections are approved, the recipient, their nominator, selection committee chair, and the unit chair and secretary receive a notification letter from the APS president.
 APS will announce the prize and award recipients on the APS website and other media.

 - APS Honors staff will notify nominators whose nominations were not selected.
 Depending on the rules of the award, the nomination will either be carried over to be reviewed in the next review cycle, or the nomination will expire.
 A nomination is typically active for three years for annual awards, and six years for biennial awards.
 Some awards, particularly the LeRoy Apker Award, and many dissertation awards do not carry over.

 - When the next nomination cycle begins, nominators who have an active carry over nomination will receive a reminder email to log in to the nomination system to review and update their nomination as needed.